Noelle516/ScrapyforSEO/README.md

 Give an example
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors